 Within a few years, the sketchy crayon and oil took on the form of words.
 The text, too, could be by anyone, hardly the graffiti-ridden crayon of Jean-Michel Basquiat or the heavy irony of Barry McGee.
 It is simply the record of a living language.
 The titles will start to evoke mythology, and the words will soon cite European poetry.
 This is not a stand-in for the artist but the legacy of a culture.

 In some of the white paintings, a few thick clots of bright colored oil cling precariously.
-They further accent the problem of the painted surface, almost as directly as Frank Stella's more geometric approach around that time.
+They further accent the problem of the painted surface, almost as directly as Frank Stella with his more geometric approach around that time.
 They remind me, in fact, of Stella's quip that he only wanted to make his paints look as good as when just squeezed from the tube.

 Twombly never returns to depth or imagery, although he has returned to Lexington, Virginia, where he befriended Sally Mann.
 Despite slightly pastoral colors in paintings of the 1970s, there is nothing like Joan Mitchell, with her sea of flowers as if in a hidden handwriting.
 Despite the brief interruption for grey surfaces, the elegant reserve of his art never varies.

 His consistency and originality are never in doubt, but this viewer, I hope, can be forgiven for never quite enjoying either one.
 Mostly a resident of Europe since the 1950s, Twombly is not exactly in exile, like James Joyce or Ralph Ellison.
 Rather, he is too comfortable with his solitary reflections on human civilization.
 He echoes centuries of human voices without quite putting any of them into question.